Chickasawba Mound

 The Chickasawba Mound, designated by the Smithsonian trinomial 3M55, is an archaeological site in Blytheville, Arkansas.
 It encompasses the remains of a modest Nodena phase town, with a ceremonial mound and evidence of occupation during the 16th century.
 The site is one of the best-preserved Nodena sites in the region.
 The site was listed on the National Register of Historic Places in 1984.
 The site derives its name from Chickasawba, a chief of the Shawnee tribe, said to have been buried at the foot of the mound.

+An 1870 article in The Marysville Tribune stated that a "gigantic human skeleton" was found in the mound, though there is little record of its accuracy or any follow-up.
+The Arkansas Archeological Survey noted that there is evidence to support the claim that human remains can be found in some bluff shelters, but no non-human creatures.